gazebosim/docs/ros_installation.md

 examples.

-Additionally, navigating through the different releases of Gazebo in the top right corner of the [Gz documentation page](https://gazebosim.org/docs) there is a left menu entry called "Feature Comparison" that provides comparison against gazebo-classic features.
+Additionally, navigating through the different releases of Gazebo in the top right corner of the [Gazebo documentation page](https://gazebosim.org/docs) there is a left menu entry called "Feature Comparison" that provides comparison against gazebo-classic features.